-The Portland metro area leads the country in light-rail development and boasts the best transit system in the country.
-The system includes the MAX (Metropolitan Area Express), light-rail trains that link downtown Portland with outlying areas and the Portland International Airport; and TriMet, Portland's public transportation provider, which is committed to decreasing cars on the road and helping preserve the region's environmental quality and quality of life in general.
+Portland leads the country in light-rail development and boasts one of the best transit systems in the country.
+City government and TriMet, Portland's public transportation provider, are committed to improving commuter traffic and helping preserve the region's environmental air quality.
+The TriMet system provides bus, streetcar and light-rail service in the Portland metro area.